Back to overview

 Senior Adviser, Constitution-Building Processes

-Abebe has been recognized as an Extraordinary Lecturer at the University of Pretoria.
-He was a Senior Research Fellow at the Max Planck Foundation for International Peace and the Rule of Law, and was also granted a Research Fellowship at the University of Cambridge (UK), Centre of Governance and Human Rights (2011) and at the Max Planck Institute for Comparative Public Law and International Law (2012).
+He was a Senior Research Fellow at the Max Planck Foundation for International Peace and the Rule of Law, and was Research Fellow at the University of Cambridge (UK), Centre of Governance and Human Rights (2011) and at the Max Planck Institute for Comparative Public Law and International Law (2012).
 He has been recognized since 2015 as a Fellow of the Centre for Jurisprudence and Constitutional Studies at Kabarak University in Kenya.

 Op-Eds published: